-School board president: Rescind Wisconsin guard firing
+Union official: Fired Wisconsin school guard gets job back

 MADISON, Wis.
-(AP) — A Wisconsin school district should rehire a black security guard who was fired for repeating a racial slur while telling a student not to use it, the school board president said Monday.
+(AP) — A Wisconsin school district is rehiring a black security guard after he was fired last week for repeating a racial slur while telling a student not to use it, a union official said Monday.

+Doug Keillor, executive director of Madison Teachers Inc., said that the union was contacted by school officials Monday saying interim Superintendent Jane Belmore decided to rescind the firing of Marlon Anderson.

+Anderson said in a Facebook post Monday afternoon, “I’m back!!”
+He said he learned of his rehiring while at his new job Monday.

+In a statement to staff, Belmore said she is “prepared to take appropriate steps in the current situation, and I will begin to work with our administrative team to ensure that we mitigate any harm that was caused and begin the healing process and give the board time to review our practice.”

+“Our commitment to anti-racism and to use the input from community, especially our students is unwavering,” Belmore said.

-Madison School Board President Gloria Reyes said in a statement that she has asked interim Superintendent Jane Belmore to review the use of racial slurs in school and to rescind the termination of Marlon Anderson.
+Earlier, Madison School Board President Gloria Reyes said she asked the superintendent to rescind Anderson’s termination and to review the use of racial slurs in school.

 “As we experienced a series of racial slurs last school year, we had to take a stand — that we would unequivocally protect students from harm.
 That we would never excuse the deep pain of this hateful, violent language, regardless of intent,” Reyes said.